 Many of us have known loved ones who died by suicide and we know that in almost every case that person was someone who was the antithesis of the egoist, the narcissist, the over-proud, hardened, unbending person who refuses, through pride, to take his or her place in the humble and broken scheme of things.
 Usually it’s the opposite.
 The person who dies by suicide has cancerous problems precisely because he or she is too sensitive, too wounded, too raw, and too bruised to possess the necessary toughness needed to absorb life’s many blows.

 I remember a comment I once heard at a funeral.
-We had just buried a young man who, suffering from clinical depression, had committed suicide.
+We had just buried a young man who, suffering from clinical depression, had died by suicide.
 The priest had preached badly, hinting that this suicide was somehow the man’s own fault and that suicide was always the ultimate act of despair.
 At the reception afterwards, a neighbor of the man who had died came up and expressed his displeasure at the priest’s remarks: “There are a lot of people in the world who should kill themselves, but they never will!
 But this man is the last person who should have killed himself; he was the most sensitive person I’ve ever met!”
 Too true.

 Killing yourself is something different.
 It’s how some of the Hitlers pass out of this life.
 Hitler, in fact, did kill himself.
 In such a case, the person is not too sensitive, too self-effacing, and too bruised to touch others and be touched.
 The opposite.
 The person is too proud to accept his or her place in a world that, at the end of the day, demands humility of everyone.